 Compared to others CMS software like Joomla & Drupal, WordPress offers the widest range of free website templates so there is something out there for everyone tastes.
 In addition to Blogs and Websites WordPress can be used to create online E-commerce stores thanks to WordPress plug-ins of which there are over 18,000 and because of its ease of use even beginners can get their head round this simple content management system in very little time.

 Easy Search Engine Optimisation (SEO)

-WordPress is also easy to optimize with Search Engine Optimisation with title, meta & heading tags meaning your website is more likely to be shown at the top of google results pages increasing traffic flow to your site which in turn will add to your overall profitability.
+WordPress is also easy to optimize with auto pilot SEO, meta & heading tags meaning your website is more likely to be shown at the top of google results pages increasing traffic flow to your site which in turn will add to your overall profitability.